rizkirakasiwi/mmcli/README.md

 MMCLI is a powerful command-line tool for **Multimedia Helper** like **downloading YouTube videos/playlists** and **converting multimedia files** (images, audio, video) into different formats.

-✨ **Project Status:** Recently refactored with functional programming architecture and comprehensive test coverage.
-The project is stable and production-ready for basic operations while continuing active development.
+✨ **Project Status:** Recently in active development.
+Expect frequent updates and changes.

 ---